The Tweet Heard Round the World

 Roman Catholic apologists far too often get away with the fallacy of equivocation.
 That is a formal logical fallacy in which a person uses an ambiguous term in different ways throughout the conversation.

 For example, Catholics will regularly speak of the “church” is being infallible.
 But what does that mean?
 Is every local parish infallible?
 Is every Catholic infallible?
 No. Only the Pope and his magisterial council are infallible.
 Also, they are only infallible at certain times, they are not always infallible.
 Also, they are only infallible when speaking on certain issues (faith and morals).
-And, their infallibility is only allowed to be used for interpretation, unlike the Apostles, they could not infallible declare truth.
+And, their infallibility is only allowed to be used for interpretation, unlike the Apostles, they could not infallibly declare new truth.

 Now, try reading that definition of “church” into the famous text they use to try and justify Rome’s authority, Matthew 16:18.
-When Jesus says “I will build my church”, it would be obviously erroneous to replace that word with the phrase “occasionally infallible interpreting Pope and his selected council members.”
+When Jesus says “I will build my church”, it would be obviously erroneous to replace that word with the phrase “occasionally infallible interpreting pope and his selected council members.”

 It is easy to see how our Twitter friend fared, for he immediately defined the church in a fallacious circle just to get in a few more Catholic talking points.

 “What do I mean by the Catholic Church?
 I mean the Church that Christ founded, which has continued in a chain of Apostolic succession for 2,000 years.
 The same Church that used Her authority to define what Scripture consisted of.”

 In other words, he defined church like this: “the church…duh”.
 Move along folks, no circles to see here.